agentmorris/ipython-cell-executor/README.md

 ### Selection Execution

-When you execute a selection (useful during debugging):
+When you execute a selection:

 1. The extension sends each line of your selected code individually to the IPython terminal
 2. This works even when you're at a PDB or IPDB prompt